BSifringer/EnhancedDCM/README.md

 # EnhancedDCM
 Enhancing Discrete Choice Models with Learning Representation : The Learning MultiNomial Logit

-This is the original keras implementation of L-MNL with examples used in [Let Me Not Lie: Learning MultiNomial Logit](https://arxiv.org/abs/1812.09747).
+This is the original keras implementation of L-MNL with examples used in our paper: [Let Me Not Lie: Learning MultiNomial Logit](https://arxiv.org/abs/1812.09747).

 ## Prerequisites